Receptiviti/receptiviti-python/docs_source/articles/quick_start.md

 ## Set Up API Credentials

-You can find your API key and secret on your [dashboard](https://dashboard.receptiviti.com).
+You can find your API key and secret on your <a href="https://dashboard.receptiviti.com" rel="noreferrer" target="_blank">dashboard</a>.

 You can set these credentials up in Python permanently or temporarily: